perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 * size (-s, --size): size of matrix or matrices (this can be common for the current implementations since they are all square matrices and if there are 2 they are the same size)
 * export (-e, --export): export the results of the output in hexadecimal format (right now it says also verification, for the moment I would leave that out) (this would be -g at the moment)
 * verify (-v, --verify): verify the output against the reference cpu implementation (for now it will be against the Rust's 2d vector implementation, later we might want this to be against the original C implementation) or against the file specified
-* NOT CONSIDERED -g: not considered at the moment
 * output (-o, --output): print the results to stdout in a human readable format that is not suitable for verification (hence it is probably fine to keep it for stdout)
 * timing (-t, --timing): print the timing of the execution: in the gpu version there are 3 times (copy to gpu, kernel execution, copy back to cpu), for now we only have one
-* NOT CONSIDERED -c, -C: having only one time, this does not seem useful
 * input (-i, --input): pass input data (using the hex format)
-* NOT RELEVANT -d: not relevant for cpu benchmarks
-* help (-h, --help): print help information, taken care of by clap We can put this in a clap struct in a module "benchmark_utils" or something like that, and then we can import it in all the benchmarks.
+* help (-h, --help): print help information, taken care of by clap
-Then we should think about a macro or something that will take care of the common arguments (this might be a bit tricky, leaving it for later)

-#### Potential additions
-* print inputs
+* print-input (-p, --print-input): print the input matrix (or matrices) in a human readable format
+* common but not implemented:
+  - NOT CONSIDERED -g: not considered at the moment
+  - NOT CONSIDERED -c, -C: having only one time, this does not seem useful
+  - NOT RELEVANT -d: not relevant for cpu benchmarks

 ### Arguments specific to the benchmarks
 TODO: